shawn-mcgee/Jasper/README.md

 }
 ```

-Jasper comes with a high-performance Vector math library.
+Jasper also comes with a high-performance Vector math library.

 ```java
 package com.example;